aninifer/cv/README.md

 `Aug 2018 - Now`
 Robin E. C. Lee Lab, ***Grad Student Researcher***, University of Pittsburgh

 - *Motion analysis of IKK puncta*
-- *
+  * Stimulated cells with TNF and performed rapid acquisition imaging to obtain timecourse of live cell images.
+  * Helped develop code to detect and track the trajectories of IKK puncta.
+  * Developed code to analyze the motion of IKK puncta from their trajectory information.
+  * Wrote a simulation that generates PSF and applies simple diffusion to the generated spots.

 `Aug 2021 - May 2022`
 Camley Group, ***Undergrad Research Assistant***, Johns Hopkins University

 - *Studying the limits of cell galvanotaxis*
-- * Used a MLE-based model to predict the behavior of charged receptors on a spherical cell under an external electric field.
+  * Used a MLE-based model to predict the behavior of charged receptors on a spherical cell under an external electric field.
   * Computed the Fisher information matrix to determine the Cramér-Rao bound on the variance of the electric field estimator.
   * Wrote MATLAB simulation scripts to verify the model.

 `Aug 2019 - Mar 2020, Aug 2021 - May 2022`
 Kaiser Lab, ***Undergrad Research Assistant***, Johns Hopkins University

 - *Characterizing the co-translational folding of SelB with single-molecule optical tweezers*
-- * Performed in-vitro translation of SelB.
+  * Performed in-vitro translation of SelB.
   * Prepared samples for optical tweezer by attaching handles.
   * Used optical tweezers to obtain the force-distance relationship of SelB.

 - *Characterizing the folding pathways of the RF3 G-domain with single-molecule optical tweezers*
-- * Designed and engineered RF3 protein G-domain to investigate its folding mechanisms.
+  * Designed and engineered RF3 protein G-domain to investigate its folding mechanisms.
   * Operated optical tweezers to characterize protein folding and structure.

+## Teaching Experience

+`Aug 2023 - Dec 2023`
+Cellular and Systems Modelling, ***Teaching Assistant***, UPitt CSB Department

+- *Course description*: Graduate-level introduction into mathematical modelling and anlysis of biological systems on the cellular level.

+`Jan 2019 - May 2022`
+Introduction to Computing, ***Teaching Assistant***, JHU Biophysics Department

+- *Course description*: Introductory-level course teaching Unix, Python, and MATLAB.

+`Jan 2022 - May 2022`
+Resilience of Ecological Systems, ***Teaching Assistant***, JHU Environmental Studies

+- *Course description*: Using mathematical modelling to study the stability features of an ecological system.

+`Jan 2022 - May 2022`
+Science & Film, ***Teaching Assistant***, JHU Biophysics Department

+- *Course description*: Understanding science through film.

+`Aug 2020 - Dec 2020, Aug 2021 - May 2022`
+Calculus III / Linear Algebra, ***PILOT Leader***, JHU Mathematics Department

+- Organized and led weekly study sessions for a group of students in the specified course.

+## Related Experience

+`Aug 2023 - Now`
+Graduate Student Association, ***Senator***, UPitt CPCB Program

+- Organized Womxn's lunches to promote the presence of womxn in computational programs, and to provide a space for womxn to share their experiences working in STEM.
+- Organized monthly events to encourage community engagement and program-wide bonding.

+## Technical Skills

+'Computational'
+MATLAB; Python; Unix; Mathematica; Java; C++; C; PyMOL; Microsoft Office Suite

+'Wet Laboratory'
+Cell culture; Deconvolution imaging; Microfluidic device construction; Genetic engineering and PCR cloning; In-vitro transcription and translation; Purification by centrifugation; Spectrophotometer; Spectrofluorometer; SDS-PAGE imaging and extraction; Single molecule C-Trap optical tweezers; Refractometer

 ## Publications